njtierney/treezy/README.md

 -   provide a method to extract out decision trees from randomForest and BRT so that they can be visualised with rpart.plot,
 -   provide tidy summary information of the decision trees, potentially in the format of `broom`'s `augment`, `tidy`, and `glance` functions.
 For example, `rpart_fit$splits`
 -   think about a way to store the data structure of a decision tree as a nested dataframe
+-   functions to allow for plotting of a prediction grid over two variables

 Acknowledgements
 ================